-Edward John Carnell who wrote the book Christian Commitment one of my favorite books, which is out of print, in that book writes this: “Suppose a husband asks his wife if he must kiss her goodnight.
-Her answer is, ‘You must, but not that kind of must.’”
-When I read that 30, or maybe 40 years ago, I said, “Wow.
+Edward John Carnell — who wrote the book Christian Commitment, one of my favorite books, which is out of print — in that book writes this: “Suppose a husband asks his wife if he must kiss her goodnight.
+Her answer is, “You must, but not that kind of must.”
+When I read that thirty or forty years ago, I said, “Wow.
 That is so illuminating.”
 Yes, you must kiss me goodnight, but no, no, not that kind of must.

-Our aim is to cultivate a heart that feels a duty like being told, you must enjoy your hot fudge sundae.
+Our aim is to cultivate a heart that feels a duty like being told, “You must enjoy your hot fudge sundae.”
 Oh, okay, I will try.
-In other words, if you eat a hot fudge sundae because you have to, you don't have to eat this hot fudge sundae.
-But you really should eat the hot fudge sundae.
+In other words, if you eat a hot fudge sundae because you have to — you don't have to eat this hot fudge sundae, but you really should eat the hot fudge sundae.
 That is number one.
 The question may reveal an unwholesome view of duty.

 Here is a third observation.
 Giving thanks at mealtime is a wonderful, well-timed opportunity to obey the command to give thanks.
-The Bible says, Ephesians five: Give thanks always and for everything to God.
-And what better time to build obedience into our lives than at a very moment when God is freely giving us something we need for our very lives?
+The Bible says in Ephesians 5:20, “giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ.”
+What better time to build obedience into our lives than at a very moment when God is freely giving us something we need for our very lives?

 It is also one of the clearest ways of teaching children massively important truth about where everything comes from.
-Children, especially little children, they are not reading your heart every time.
+Children, especially little children, are not reading your heart every time.
 They are reading your body, your faithfulness, your commitment, your steadiness.
-And it is a wonderful time to be teaching them simple prayers about how to be thankful to God.
+It is a wonderful time to be teaching them simple prayers about how to be thankful to God.

-And I think the last thing I would say, Tony, is: Why would you not want to?
-You know, why would that not be the question.
-What would be the new, compelling, modern arguments against a tradition that has gone back 2,000, probably 4,000 years and is practiced by Christians in ever culture on the planet?
+And I think the last thing I would say, Tony, is why would you not want to?
+You know, why would that be the question?
+What would be the new, compelling, modern arguments against a tradition that has gone back two, and probably four, thousand years and is practiced by Christians in every culture on the planet?